 Test for assessing personal qualities “Psychological personality profile” T.A.
 Ratanova, N.F.
 Shlyakhta

-The method of differentiation of stimulus-objects by N.I. according to the criteria.
+The method of differentiation of stimulus objects by N.I.
+Chuprikova and T.A.
+Ratanova consists in the fact that the subject receives sequentially several decks of cards with objects depicted on them (figures, letters, words) and sorts each deck into two groups as quickly as possible in accordance with the criteria.
 Each deck consists of 32 cards.
-The classification time is fixed using a manual stopwatch and is an indicator of the speed of differentiation of the corresponding objects.
-In total, four types of classification tasks were compiled.
+The classification time is recorded using a hand-held stopwatch and is an indicator of the speed of differentiation of the corresponding objects.
+A total of four types of classification problems were created.

 1. Sensory differentiation of lines and colors.

-3. Establishing the identity or difference between the pairs on each card of figures or letters.
+3. Establishing the identity or difference of pairs of figures or letters on each card.

 4. Semantic differentiation of words according to their categorical meanings.

-For each type of tasks, two tasks were compiled: one is easier (simple differentiations), the other is more difficult (complex differentiations).
-In total, 14 tasks are used (and 14 decks of cards).
+For each type of problem, two tasks have been compiled: one is easier (simple differentiations), the other is more difficult (complex differentiations).
+A total of 14 tasks (and 14 decks of cards) are used.

 Sensory differentiation.

-1. Simple image differentiation of horizontal and vertical lines.
+1. Simple differentiation of the image of horizontal and vertical lines.

 2. Complex differentiation: differentiation of images of vertical and oblique lines (slope 8°).